-Statement Description alt- transfer- source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt- transfer- source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. avoid-v4- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. avoid-v6- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. coresize Sets the maximum size of a core dump. datasize Sets the maximum amount of data memory that can be used by the server. delegation- only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. dialup Concentrates zone maintenance so that all transfers take place once every heartbeat-interval , ideally during a single call. files Sets the maximum number of files the server may have open concurrently. glue-cache Deprecated. heartbeat- interval Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup . managed- keys Deprecated, use trust-anchors. reserved- sockets Deprecated. root- delegation- only Turns on enforcement of delegation-only in top-level domains (TLDs) and root zones with an optional exclude list. stacksize Sets the maximum amount of stack memory that can be used by the server. tkey-dhkey Sets the Diffie-Hellman key used by the server to generate shared keys.
-8.4.stStatem keys ents by Tag 323 Deprecated, use trust-anchors.
-323 type delegationtion- Enforces the delegation-only status of infrastructure zones (COM NET ORG etc.)
+Statement Description alt- transfer- source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt- transfer- source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. avoid-v4- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv4 messages. avoid-v6- udp-ports Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. coresize Sets the maximum size of a core dump. datasize Sets the maximum amount of data memory that can be used by the server. delegation- only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. dialup Concentrates zone maintenance so that all transfers take place once every heartbeat-interval , ideally during a single call. dnssec- must-be- secure Defines hierarchies that must or may not be secure (signed and validated). files Sets the maximum number of files the server may have open concurrently. glue-cache Deprecated. heartbeat- interval Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup . managed- keys Deprecated, use trust-anchors. reserved- sockets Deprecated. root- delegation- only Turns on enforcement of delegation-only in top-level domains (TLDs) and root zones with an optional exclude list. stacksize Sets the maximum amount of stack memory that can be used by the server.
+8.4.
+Statem Sets the Diffie-Hellman key used by the server to generate shared keys.
+323 trusted-